Regimental Badge

 There was reportedly a strong respect and chivalrous, almost friendly behaviour between the 65th Regiment and the Maori.
 No such respect existed for some other units, e.g. the 70th being taunted to "Go back to India".
 The Forest Rangers were particularly disliked, probably due to their use of guerilla tactics, which offended the Maori warrior code.

-For example, as described in The York and Lancaster Regiment, Vol 1, p 112, when pickets from the 65th went into the bush at night, they would identify themselves to the Maori and ask them if there would be fighting that night.
+As described in The York and Lancaster Regiment, Vol 1, p 112, when pickets from the 65th went into the bush at night, they would identify themselves to the Maori and ask them if there would be fighting that night.
 If the reply was something like "Not tonight - too wet and cold; we’d better get some sleep.
 Good night, Hickety Pip." both sides would honour the agreement.
 If there was going to be an attack, they would be given warning, then be expected to fight like any other regiment.

 On other occasions, during a lull in fighting, there would be a temporary truce and the Maori and men would exchange food and tobacco and the Maori would point out where they had carefully buried and neatly fenced off, the bodies of 65th men.

-On another occassion, when the 65th led an assault on a pa, a Maori shouted out for the Regiment to lie down, because they wanted to fire at the following regiments.
+On another occasion, when the 65th led an assault on a pa, a Maori shouted out for the Regiment to lie down, because they wanted to fire at the following regiments.
 The request was ignored.

 The respect of the regiment for their enemies was such that a memorial plaque, with the following inscription, was placed in St John's church, Te Awamutu: